 There are many initiatives in the Asia-Pacific region to address atmospheric environment issues particularly, air pollution and atmospheric issues.
 It is best to address these issues through a collaborative effort, and an integrated manner which is to develop policies that are based on scientific knowledge and evidence.
 Also, co-benefits approach in addressing air pollution and climate change needs to be explored.

 Acid Deposition Monitoring Network in East Asia

 EANET started in 1998 as an intergovernmental initiative to create a common understanding on the state of acid deposition problems in East Asia, provide useful inputs for decision making at various levels with the aim of preventing or reducing the adverse impacts on the environment, and promote cooperation among countries.
-Thirteen countries in East Asia are participating in EANET at present.
-Regional Resource Centre for Asia and the...
+Thirteen cou...
 Read more

 Works under the 1998 “Malé Declaration on Control and Prevention of Air Pollution and its Likely Transboundary Effects for South Asia” (Malé Declaration) provide an operational platform for gathering and disseminating reliable information on regional air pollution as a basis for envisaged policy development.
-Coordination of the programme is facilitated by the Secretariat, the Regional Resource Centre for Asia Pacific (RRC AP), Asian I...
+Coordination of the programm...
 Read more

 Atmospheric Brown Cloud

 Atmospheric brown clouds (ABCs) are widespread layers of brownish haze of air pollutants, such as aerosol particles (black carbon (BC) and non BC), and precursor gases (e.g. CH4, CO, NMVOCs, NOx), which produce aerosols and ozone.
-ABCs and ...
+ABCs and their interaction with build-up of greenhouse gases significantly affect the regional climate...
 Read more